GT Advance 3: Pro Concept Racing

 GT Advance 3: Pro Concept Racing, known in Japan as Advance GT 2 (アドバンスGT2, Adobansu GT Tsū), is a racing game developed by MTO and published by THQ for the Game Boy Advance.
 It is the sequel to GT Advance 2: Rally Racing, based heavily on the gameplay from GT Advance Championship Racing, and the third game in the GT Advance series.

 Gameplay

-The game reportedly mixes the first two games of the series—it has the city environments and paved streets of the first game, but the physics engine is slippery, much like the second, changing the strategy drastically from GT Advance Championship Racing.
-There are 97 cars available, and all are customizable.
-Also added to the game is the "Drift Combo" mode, in which the player needs to drift a certain number of times within a set time limit to unlock a new car.
+The game reportedly mixes the first two games of the series—it has the city environments and paved streets of the first game, but the physics engine is slippery, much like the second, and allows more leeway with collisions, changing the strategy drastically from the original GT Advance.
+There are 97 cars available, unlocked by playing through each mode, and all are upgradeable.
+Also added to the game is the "Drift Combo" mode, in which the player needs to chain drifts a certain number of times within a lap limit to unlock a new car.

 Development

 GT Advance 3: Pro Concept Racing was first announced in November 2002 to be under development.
 The following year in February, THQ released updated information regarding the game along with screenshots, showing the game's increased graphical power over its predecessors.